The Imperfective Paradox in Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we evaluated and discovered the \textit{Teleological Bias} in LLMs using our diagnostic dataset, \textsc{ImperfectiveNLI}.
-Our findings indicate that current models fundamentally struggle to resolve the \textit{Imperfective Paradox}, frequently conflating the \textit{process} of a telic event with its \textit{culmination}.
-We demonstrate that this bias is not merely a representational deficit but a decision-time failure: while internal embeddings often distinguish between process and result, strong probabilistic priors regarding goal attainment override these signals during inference.
-Furthermore, our investigation into prompting strategies reveals a critical calibration crisis, finding that while some strategies reduce overconfident or hallucinated predictions, they can also make models overly cautious, causing them to reject correct entailments.
-We conclude that solving aspectual reasoning requires moving beyond inference-time prompting toward \textit{Aspect-Aware Alignment}, teaching models to structurally respect the logical boundaries of event semantics.
+In this work, we evaluated and discovered the \textbf{Teleological Bias} in LLMs using our diagnostic dataset, \textsc{ImperfectiveNLI}.
+Our findings indicate that current models fundamentally struggle to resolve the \textbf{Imperfective Paradox}, frequently conflating the \textit{process} of a telic event with its \textit{culmination}.
+Our investigation into prompting strategies reveals a critical calibration crisis, finding that while some strategies reduce overconfident or hallucinated predictions, they can also make models overly cautious, causing them to reject correct entailments.
+Meanwhile, this aspectual understanding can improve with model scale unevenly.
+Furthermore, we demonstrate that this bias is not merely a representational deficit but a decision-time failure: while internal embeddings often distinguish between process and result, strong probabilistic priors regarding goal attainment override these signals during inference.
+We conclude that solving aspectual reasoning requires moving beyond inference-time prompting toward aligning models to structurally respect the internal logical boundaries of event semantics.
+We hope that \textsc{ImperfectiveNLI} provides a foundation for future work on targeted alignment training, cross-lingual aspectual reasoning, and the broader challenge of teaching LLMs to respect formal semantic boundaries.